SW-star2316/Active-Directory-/README.md

 * In the dialog box that appears, enter the desired group name.
 * Choose the appropriate group scope (e.g., Global, Domain Local, or Universal) and group type (Security or Distribution), based on your requirements.

-# How to add user into Group
+# Steps to Add a User to a Group in Active Directory:
+* Launch Active Directory Users and Computers from the Start menu or the Administrative Tools section.
-* Right click on the user you created
+* Locate and right-click on the user account you previously created, then select Properties.
-* then click one Memeber of
-* click on add
-* then type in the group name you created click on okay
+* Navigate to the "Member Of" tab.
+* Click the Add button.
-* After go and click on the group name you created and click on to see if your user is there
+* In the dialog box, enter the group name you created, then click OK to add the user to the group.
-  # How to reset you password
+* To confirm the user has been successfully added, navigate to the group you created, right-click on it, and select Properties.
+Then go to the Members tab to verify the user appears in the list.

+# Steps to Reset a User’s Password in Active Directory:
-  * Click on Active Directory User and Computer
+* Open Active Directory Users and Computers from the Start menu or Administrative Tools.
+* Navigate to the organizational unit (OU) or container where the user account is located.
-  * Right click on the user you created
+* Right-click on the user account for which you want to reset the password, then select Reset Password from the context menu.
-  * next click on reset password
-  * Then click on okay
+* In the Reset Password dialog box, enter and confirm the new password.
+* (Optional) Select any applicable options, such as:
+* User must change password at next logon
+* Unlock the user’s account
+* Click OK to apply the changes and complete the password reset process.

 # Active-Directory-
 https://www.loom.com/share/6fdf370200bc4f909efc3bc20d3482dc?sid=c2f80c51-5ccb-477f-8643-12ba686d988e